 Chocolate is one of the most popular desserts to eat on Valentine’s Day, and there’s no better way to show your love than to make your honey-pie Chocolate Ganache Tart.
-It’s way easier than you think and can be made ahead of time before Valentine’s Day with just a little help from Raley’s.
+It’s way easier than you think and can be made ahead of time before Valentine’s Day with a few simple ingredients.

-I’ve partnered up with my friends from Raley’s to show you how easy and affordable it is to make the most delicious Valentine’s Day recipe ever.
-This recipe pairs perfectly with my Easy One Pot Fettuccini Alfredo and will round out the perfect meal for all of the special people in your life.
+Chocolate Ganache Tart is the easiest dessert you can make for your loved ones on Valentine’s Day.
+This recipe pairs perfectly with my Easy One Pot Fettuccine Alfredo and will round out the perfect meal for all of the special people in your life.

-This Chocolate Ganche is super easy and fun to make.
+This Chocolate Ganache is super easy and fun to make.
 Grab your partner or loved one and have them make it with you!
 It’s a fun way to spend time together.

 You will also need a 13-inch tart pan (I suggest using a ceramic one) and a glass with a flat wide bottom to help shape the crust.
 The Chocolate Ganache Tart will keep in the fridge in an airtight container for up to three days.

 Have you guys made Chocolate Ganache Tart before?
 What’s your favorite Valentine’s Day dessert?Code Removed

 Yield: 6Genevieve Jerome : Genevieve Jerome | Fitty FoodliciousPREP TIME: : 10 MINCOOK TIME: : 2 H & 1 MTOTAL TIME: : 2 H & 11 MIn need of a dessert for Valentine’s Day?
 I’ve got you covered with my easy Chocolate Ganache Tart that is super chocolatey and sinfully delicious.
 With minimal ingredients and a rich taste, this is one dessert recipe you’ll go back to again and again!